 “Foundations are for making sure the house stays up in the wind, and drainage makes sure the house doesn’t wash away in the rain,” Allaynah’s face lit up with a smile, “I remember my father telling me that when I was just a little girl!
 I watched him for the whole two weeks it took him to build that hut of his.
 My mother hated me doing it, but I remember being fascinated watching him work and how much thought he put into everything he did.”

 As the women pressed her with more questions, so more memories of watching her father building his new home came flooding back to her.
 Wooden supports along the inside wall, but none on the outside because they would rot from the dampness.
-Fire place in the middle of the house so the smoke would rise up the funnel in the middle of the ceiling.
+A fire place was build in the middle of the house so the smoke would rise up the funnel in the middle of the ceiling.
 Beds along from the walls so the fire wouldn’t poison us while we slept, and so on.
 Quotes and memories tumbled back into Allaynah’s consciousness as though a door had been opened and a flood of knowledge was washing through her mind.
-The other women were transfixed with all her explanations for why their huts had been built a particular way.
+The other women were fixed with all her explanations for why their huts had been built a particular way.
 Each time Allaynah remembered a detail like how tightly the sticks had be to be tied together to make them water proof the women commented how they had no idea that that’s why the men did it that way.
 While at first pleased to be so informative to these other women, Allaynah couldn’t help but start to wonder if any of these women had ever been curious about anything the men did during their whole lives.
 It was almost as though to these women they had never actually met any of the men from their tribe.
 They had always been there, just living beside them, working beside them, just doing their thing as though their lives, interests, and activities were of no importance or connection to the women and their lives and toils.

 The foraging parties had returned during her discussion with the other women and it was time for another group of fifty Paximani women to go out foraging.
 Allaynah enthusiastically volunteered and told all the women in the group going with her to collect at least one item needed to build a hut: wooden stakes, digging tools, stones, balls of coarse twine, and buddles of sticks.
 When they arrived at the nearby farm village, much of the food had already been gathered but there was plenty of building materials scattered about the village, including a stockpile of stones and stakes.
 Allaynah and a few other women would often start weeping when they found a badly decomposed body of one their men, most of the women were simply focussed on finding the few almost ripe berries, tubers, and other items of food ready to eat.
-The beans and other foods wouldn’t be ripe to collect for another couple of weeks.
-Much mushrooms and cheese were always maturing for eating.
+The beans and other foods wouldn’t be ripe to collected for a couple more weeks.
+However, scores of mushrooms and cheese were always maturing for eating.
 Although, some crops had been devoured by rabbits who had gotten through sections of poorly maintained fences.

 When the Matriarch explained to her guards why they were carrying building materials the Bellamani women started laughing.
 Upon hearing this laughter most of the Paximani women threw their building materials to the ground assuming that they were about to be taken off them.
 But instead the Matriarch told them to pick up their materials so that they could build this hut, and she would insist that they build it so long as they only worked on it while she herself was watching them.
 Astonished the Paximani women dutifully picked up their discarded building materials and took them back to the rest of their tribe along with the next ration of food.

 By this time it was midday, and Allaynah had noticed that there was a change in the wind.
-It was no longer still, but gusting and there was a faint smell of rain on it.
+It was no longer still, but gusting and there was a faint smell of rain.
 There would be a storm tonight; she concluded.
 They needed to build shelter and they needed to build it quickly otherwise some Paximani women would not survive the night; certainly none of the pregnant women.
 A stockpile of building materials was set up in the area where the Paximani women were gathered and the women who hadn’t been there earlier to hear Allaynah describe how to build a hut were fascinated by the collection of materials.
 Allaynah gave instructions to the outgoing party of Paximani foragers to each gather the stones, sticks, and logs they still needed to build a hut.
 Allaynah set about looking for a good place to start building the hut.
 While she was doing this Printara stalked her.